sirech/homepage2/src/pages/articles/2020-10-13-either-types-for-rust/index.md

   </figcaption>
 </figure>

 Is Rust a replacement for, say, _Kotlin_ or _Ruby_?
 I don't think so!
-A systems programming language like Rust might not be the tool that you want to use to write applications, specially if there is no need to have tight memory management.
+A systems programming language like Rust might not be the tool you want to use to write applications, especially if there is no need to have tight memory management.

 However, I've found a use case where Rust fits very well: CLI Tools.
-That is, tools like `cat` that are used from the command line.
+By that, I mean tools like `cat` that are used from the command line.
 Typically, they start as shell scripts that inevitably get too hard to read and maintain.
-With Rust you can use a pretty high level language, and package it as a binary that's extremely easy to distribute, be it in a Docker container, or anywhere else.
+With Rust, you can use a pretty high-level language, and package it as a binary that's extremely easy to distribute, be it in a Docker container or anywhere else.

 _Go_ has seen success in this space ([envconsul](https://github.com/hashicorp/envconsul) comes to mind).
-After coming in contact with both, I find Rust much more pleasant to use.
+After having been involved with both, I find Rust much more pleasant to use.

 ## Either is actually called Result in Rust

 Just in case you missed previous posts, let's quickly present Either.
 Either is an entity whose value can be of two different types, called left and right.
-It can be used to represent computation that can fail.
-So the `Right` part is the result in case of success, and the `Left` part is the error if something goes wrong.
+It represents a computation that can fail.
+So the `Right` side is the result in case of success, and the `Left` one is the error if something goes wrong.

 <figure class="figure">
   <img src="./images/either.png" alt="Either" />